Qaisumah–Hafar Al-Batin International Airport: History

-The airport began in 1962 as a dusty runway for a Dakota aircraft which was used at that time for transporting Saudi Aramco employees between stations in the northern region.
-Today, the airport has a 3000 metres runway capable of handling Boeing 737, a total of 11 million square metre area, a passenger terminal, a sewage system and a water treatment and stand-by power plant.
+The airport opened in 1962 as a simple runway used by Dakota aircraft to transport Saudi Aramco employees between northern stations.
+It later developed into a facility with a 3,000-metre runway capable of handling Boeing 737 aircraft, along with a passenger terminal, a sewage system, a water treatment plant, and a standby power plant, covering a total area of 11 million square metres.